Ulipuram

 Historically, Ulipuram receives ample rainfall which helps its agricultural activity.
 However, since 1996 there's been a reduced rainfall and farming has been severely affected.
 Hence, some farmers began seeking livelihood in other sectors of the economy.

+After 24years, Maha Kumbhabhishekam has been held at Arulmighu Maariamman Temple (HRNC Temple ID TM005146) on 17 September 2023.

+Kumbhabhishekam, also known as Samprokshanam which is a Hindu temple ritual that is believed to homogenize, synergize and unite the mystic powers of the deity.